한국 청정 대기 행동 (Korea Clean Air Action 2019)

 - Plant based city-wide filtration via a “Green initiative” with a new city planning development project which will envelop the city rooftops and intersections with certain plants known to filter toxins in the air.

-- Switch Korean vehicles from combustion based to election based by the year 2040.
+- Switch Korean vehicles from combustion based to electric or hydrogen based by the year 2040.

 - Pass regulations requiring manufacturers to install and maintain all filtration, boilers, and equipment in their facilities in order to reduce emissions.